By Ryan Stahl, Scherer Smith & Kenny

 About the author

 Ryan Stahl is an associate at Scherer Smith & Kenny.
-He practices civil litigation with a focus on employment litigation and counseling.
+He practices civil litigation, with a focus on employment law and anti-SLAPP litigation.